xuerongNanopay/spring_cheatsheet/spring_security/README.md

 ## Encode Password
  - Using DelegatingPasswordEncoder for PasswordEncoder

+## UserDetailsService
+  - use provided implentation like JdbcUserDetailsManager
+  - implementing UserDetailsService.loadUserbysername
 ## TroubleShooting
   - if you are using ```HttpSecurity.formLogin(withDefaults)```, the /login and /logout port will be override